 ROTC Program.
-Students pursuing a commission through either the Air Force or Army ROTC programs are required to take from 12 to 20 hours in the Department of Military Science.
-To preclude excessive course overloads, these students should plan on an additional one to two semesters and/or summer school to complete degree requirements.
-ROTC students must meet all of the degree requirements of the college.
+Students pursuing a commission through the Air Force or Army ROTC programs must take from 12 to 20 hours in the Department of Military Science.
+To preclude excessive course overloads, these students should plan on an additional one to two semesters and/or summer school to complete all degree requirements of the college.